 Since the pilot assessment in Fall semester of 2016, more than fifty courses have been assessed.
-As previously discussed, the assessment procedures have been substantially revised, complicating comparisons over time.
-However, since Fall 2018 the procedures have been largely unchanged, and a total of 32 courses have been assessed (4 per semester).
+Assessment procedures have been substantially revised, complicating comparisons over time.
+However, since Fall 2019 the procedures have been largely unchanged, so that some statistics below focus on this period.

-Each of the learning outcomes is assessed once per semester.
+Each of the learning outcomes is assessed once per academic year.
 Rotation occurs in the choice of courses, particularly electives, and the assignment of courses to learning outcomes as well as instructor level.
-The following table summarizes assignments:
+The following table summarizes assignments since Fall of 2019: